bitExpert/phpstan-magento/README.md

 composer.phar require --dev bitexpert/phpstan-magento
 ```

+> Want a full walk-through of the installation & configuration process?
+Read the blog post at M.academy about [Static Analysis in Magento with PHPStan](https://m.academy/blog/static-analysis-magento-phpstan/).

 ### PHPStan configuration

 If you have not already a PHPStan configuration file `phpstan.neon` in your project, create a new empty file next to your `composer.json` file.